 - Many roads on Kefalonia are narrow and windy.
 If you drive slowly and carefully and are aware of possible goats behind the next corner having their midday break on the road, you will be fine.

 - You are obliged to wear a crash helmet on a motorbike (even if you see many drivers who don’t).
 Should the police decide that today is a fine day to stop drivers without helmets the fine is gigantic.
 (350 Euro per person).
-Same penalty applies for not putting on your seat belt.
+The same penalty applies for not putting on your seat belt.

 Important to know: You pay only half of the penalty amount if you pay it within 10 days.